Salford: Parliamentary representation

-Salford is represented by the Member of Parliament (MP) for the Salford constituency, which was (re)created in 2023 and first used in the 2024 UK general election.
-Its MP is Rebecca Long-Bailey, who served as a Labour Party MP in Salford since 2015.
-As of 2024 she sits as an independent MP, after Labour suspended her for voting against a cap on child benefits, contradicting the party whip.
+Salford is represented by the Member of Parliament (MP) for the Salford constituency, which was (re)created in 2023 and first used in the 2024 general election.
+Its MP is Rebecca Long-Bailey, who has served as a Labour Party MP in Salford since 2015.

 Salford was enfranchised as a parliamentary borough by the Reform Act 1832, returning a single Member of Parliament (MP).
 It has been subject to numerous constituency changes throughout history.
 From 1868 it returned two MPs to the House of Commons until the Redistribution of Seats Act 1885, when the constituency was split into three single-member divisions: Salford North, Salford South and Salford West.
 Boundaries changed again under the provisions of the Representation of the People Act 1948 when the constituencies were reorganised into Salford East and Salford West.
 From 1997, Salford lay within a reconstituted Salford parliamentary constituency.
-From the general election of 2010, Salford (excluding Broughton and Kersal) was part of the new constituency of Salford and Eccles until it was replaced again with the Salford constituency by the 2023 periodic review of Westminster constituencies.
+From the general election of 2010, Salford (excluding Broughton and Kersal) was part of the new constituency of Salford and Eccles until it was replaced again with the Salford constituency by the 2023 review of Westminster constituencies.